 If you have any great tips for saving money during the holiday season, please leave them in the comments below.

-You may also be interested to read our articles on how much it costs to travel the world, six steps to making your travel career break a reality and finding a job when you return from travelling.
+Start planning your travels now with our ultimate guide to taking a career break.
+You may also be interested to read our articles on how much it costs to travel the world, and finding a job when you return from travelling.

 Are you looking for practical gift ideas for the traveller in your life?
 Check out our suggestions for gifts for someone going travelling.